The Mind-Body Connection Through Yoga

 Yoga cultivates interoception—the ability to sense internal bodily states.
 This heightened awareness allows practitioners to recognise emotional patterns, physical tension, and energetic shifts.
 Over time, this builds emotional intelligence and self-compassion.

-For women navigating career pressures and parenting, this self-awareness fosters better boundaries, improved communication, and a deeper sense of agency.
+For anyone navigating career pressures and parenting, this self-awareness fosters better boundaries, improved communication, and a deeper sense of agency.

 Yoga and Community Connection